Passeriformes / Muscicapidae / Enicurus

 Behavior & Ecology

-Occurs either solitarily or in pairs.
-Forages energetically on moss-covered, wet, and slippery rocks, plunging underwater to pursue aquatic insects.
-Constantly wags and flicks the tail, occasionally making short sallies.
-Generally silent; the call is a rarely uttered sharp 'TZitTzit'.
+Solitary or found in pairs.
+Forages energetically on moss-covered and wet slippery rocks, plunging underwater to pursue aquatic insects.
+Constantly wags and flicks its tail, occasionally launching short sallies.
+Generally silent, except for a rarely uttered sharp 'TZitTzit' call.

 Source: Wikipedia · CC BY-SA 3.0